Exabyte-io/documentation/docs/collaboration/actions/organization/make-revoke-admin.md

 # Appoint Administrator

-The [Owner or any existing Administrators](../../organizations/roles.md) can elevate a regular member to the role of an Administrator.
+Regular members can be elevated to the role of an Administrator.

 ## Open People Explorer